ryjo1026/footprints/README.md

 Serve up the files on port 9000 with any simple http server.
 We recommend using the built in Python server by running:

 ```
-python3 -m http.server 9000
+python3 -m http.server -b localhost 9000
 ```

 within the directory that you unzipped the files to.
-Note that you must access the files from `http://localhost:9000` due to restricitons from the Google Maps API.
+Note that you must access the files from `http://localhost:9000` due to restrictions from the Google Maps API.